 Since fever dreams most usually occur when you’re sick, the best course of action is to treat your illness effectively.Some of the best ways to prevent a fever include:

 It is also important for those with mental health conditions to try and maintain a healthy lifestyle in order to prevent these nightmares from being debilitating.
-Having a consistent exercise routine, practicing mindfulness, and consulting your physician about medication can all contribute positively to a healthy sleep routine.
+Having a consistent exercise routine, practising mindfulness, and consulting your physician about medication can all contribute positively to a healthy sleep routine.

 One last tip to keep in mind so that you minimize the negative impacts of fever dreams is to ensure you keep sleep as comfortable as possible.
 Your sleep hygiene plays an instrumental role in the quality of your rest and can help you experience the different cycles of sleep as peacefully.